-Full disclosure: This post features a mix of items that I received from Lakeshore Learning free of charge over my years being an ambassador with them as well as products that I purchased myself or were purchased for my kids by family members.
+Full disclosure: This post features a mix of items that I received from Lakeshore Learning free of charge over my years as an ambassador with them as well as products that I purchased myself or were purchased for my kids by family members.
 All opinions of these products are my own.

 “What are your favorite Lakeshore Learning toys?”